Udon Thani Entry Requirements

 Prohibited Items

-- Obscene or seditious materials
+- Obscene materials - books, magazines, pornography

 Restricted Items